 So, here's the basic structure of an animal cell and a plant cell.
 Have a look at their design and what's been labelled.

-In this activity we're going to look at how and why these cells are designed the way they are.
+In this activity, we're going to look at how and why cells are designed the way they are.